stelar-labs/fides-rs/README.md

 # Fides

-Fides is a library for cryptographic primitives.
+Fides is a library for cryptography algorithms.

 ## Features